 - elected for a term of three years

-- with a further two terms of office
+- with a further one term of office

 Belgium AISBL Statutes